 Last month, King Mswati III of Swaziland announced the country’s name change to the “Kingdom of eSwatini”.

-The King has been using the name eSwatini a number of times in previous speeches.
+The King has used the name eSwatini a number of times in previous speeches.
 The new name means “land of the Swazis”.
-Swaziland is the last absolute monarchy in Africa, and the name change was criticized by many who thinks the King should focus on more pressing issues such as low employment rate and low life expectancy due to high HIV rate.
+Swaziland is the last monarchy in Africa, and the name change has been criticized by many who think the King should focus on more pressing issues.
+Issues such as low employment and the low life expectancy due to high HIV rate.

 In the meantime, travellers going in-country should be aware that they have landed in the right country if they see the name referenced as eSwatini!